LuisMorenoM/MERN-starter-pack/README.md

 You can use this MERN starter pack to fast development side projects with all the base stuff already done.

+If you find a bug or something is wrong... please create an issue or contact me!
+All help and contribution are wellcome.

 ## Backend API
 [Directory](https://github.com/LuisMorenoM/MERN-starter-pack/tree/master/nodeAPI)